-- (a) the Board of Directors has not so far deemed it appropriate to set up a Director Appointment Committee as contemplated in art.
-5 of the Self-Regulatory Code; no reference is actually made in this regard in the Autogrill Code, which expressly requires only the creation of the Human Resources Committee and of the Control, Risk and Corporate Governance Committee (in addition to any other Committee that could be required with the task of presenting proposals or giving advice -see art.
-9 of the Autogrill Code); - (b) said decision was made by the Board of Director in consideration of the fact that: - (i) as expressly indicated even in the comment to article 5 of the Self-Regulatory Code, the Appointment Committee, which was historically established in systems characterized by a high degree of shareholder dispersion in order to ensure an adequate level of independence of the Directors from the management, particularly as regards issuers with a broad shareholder base and, therefore, not comparable with the present Autogrill shareholding layout plays a particularly significant role in identifying candidates for the office of director; - (ii) to further confirm and guarantee the independence of the Directors from the management, it must be noted that two members of the Board of Directors currently in office were appointed based on a minority list submitted by asset management companies and institutional investors and that eight of the thirteen Directors in office fulfil the independence requirements established by the combined provisions of articles 147-ter, paragraph 4, and 148, paragraph 3, of TUF, as well as paragraph 3.1 of the Autogrill Code, as better detailed in paragraph 4.6 above of this Report;
+- addition to any other Committee that could be required with the task of presenting proposals or giving advice - see art.
+9 of the Autogrill Code); - ii. said decision was made by the Board of Directors in consideration of the fact that: - (a) as expressly indicated even in the comment to art.
+5 of the Self-Regulatory Code, the Appointment Committee, which was historically established in systems characterized by a high degree of shareholder dispersion in order to ensure an adequate level of independence of the Directors from the management, particularly as regards issuers with a broad shareholder base - and, therefore, not comparable with the present Autogrill shareholding layout - plays a particularly significant role in identifying candidates for the office of director: - (b) to further confirm and guarantee the independence of the Directors from the management, it must be noted that two members of the Board of Directors currently in office were appointed based on a minority list submitted by asset management companies and institutional investors and that eight of the thirteen Directors in office fulfil the independence requirements established by the combined provisions of art.
+147-ter, paragraph 4, and art.
+148, paragraph 3, of TUF, as well as paragraph 3.1 of the Autogrill Code, as better detailed in paragraph 4.6 above of this Report; - (c) the decision not to create an internal appointment committee has been recently confirmed by the Board of Directors, upon the proposal of the Control, Risk and Corporate Governance Committee, with the unanimous vote of the Directors attending the Meeting of 12 March 2015; - (d) said decision will be evaluated and discussed again in order to take into account not only the concrete needs of the Company, but also the indications that will gradually emerge, inter alia, from the annual report on the enforcement of the Self-Regulatory Code, published by the Corporate Governance Committee and from the format for the corporate governance and ownership report annually published by Borsa Italiana and, more generally, any change in the practice of Italian listed companies in the matter;

-- (c) the decision not to create an internal appointment committee has been recently confirmed by the Board of Directors, upon the proposal of the Control, Risk and Corporate Governance Committee, with the unanimous vote of the Directors attending the Meeting of 12 March 2015; - (d) said decision will be evaluated and discussed again in order to take into account not only the concrete needs of the Company, but also the indications that will gradually emerge, inter alia, from the annual report on the enforcement of the Self-Regulatory Code, published by the Corporate Governance Committee and from the format for the corporate governance and ownership report annually published by Borsa Italiana and, more generally, any change in the practice of Italian listed companies in the matter; - (e) as permitted by the application criterion 4.C.2 of the Self-Regulatory Code, the functions resting on the appointment committee are reserved to the entire Board of Directors, under the coordination of the Chairperson; in this regard, we remind readers that Autogrill governance is perfectly consistent with the instructions contained in the aforementioned application criterion, under which the reservation of jurisdiction to the entire Board of Directors is permitted if: - (i) independent directors represent at least half the Board of Directors; - (ii) the Board dedicates specific spaces to the Committees' "investigation" activities during Board meetings; and - (iii) only concerning the Internal Control and Risk Management Committee, the issuer is not controlled by another listed company, or subject to direction and coordination.
+- (e) as permitted by the application criterion 4.C.2 of the Self-Regulatory Code, the functions resting on the appointment committee are reserved to the entire Board of Directors, under the coordination of the Chairperson; in this regard, we remind readers that Autogrill governance is perfectly consistent with the instructions contained in the aforementioned application criterion, under which the reservation of jurisdiction to the entire Board of Directors is permitted if: - ✓ independent directors represent at least half the Board of Directors; - ✓ the Board dedicates specific spaces to the Committees' "investigation" activities during Board meetings; and - only concerning the Control and Risk Committee, the issuer is not controlled by another listed company, or subject to direction and coordination.

-However, since, as specified in section 4.1 above, the Company did not deem it appropriate to adopt a succession plan for Executive Directors, the contribution to the preparation of any such plan is among the activities of the Appointment Committee that are not currently carried out by the Board of Directors.
+However, since, as specified in section 4.1 above of this Report, the Company did not deem it appropriate to adopt a succession plan for Executive Directors, the contribution to the preparation of any such plan is among the activities of the Appointment Committee that are not currently carried out by the Board of Directors.

 Furthermore, since the Shareholders' Meeting did not authorize, in general or preventatively, exceptions to the no competition obligation for Directors, established by art.
-2390 of the Civil Code - as indicated in section 4.3 above - the Board is not called to perform any evaluation, to be consequently reported during the first meeting called, concerning any issue or problem for the purpose of that authorization.
+2390 of the Civil Code28, the Board was not and is not called to perform any evaluation, to be consequently reported during the first Meeting called, concerning any issue or problem for the purpose of that authorization.